KandarianDemon/Introduction_to_Programming/README.md

 #### 6. MVVM + View binding

-22. [Android: ViewModels](DiceApp/viewmodel.md): Where you will keep information even when rotating your phone
+23. [Android: ViewModels](DiceApp/viewmodel.md): Where you will keep information even when rotating your phone
-23. [Android: View Binding](DiceApp/viewbinding.md): Where you will learn a cooler way to interact with your UI elements.
+24. [Android: View Binding](DiceApp/viewbinding.md): Where you will learn a cooler way to interact with your UI elements.

 #### 7. Navigation

+25. [Android: Navigation](./DiceApp/navigation.md): Where you will add a new fragment to your app and will use jetpack navigation to move between your two pages

 #### 8. RecyclerView